Skip to content

 A successful edit_file result additionally carries a preview (str): a numbered-line view (<lineno>\t<text>, 1-based) of the changed region — the lines around where new_string landed (±3 by default), so the agent can SEE what changed and at what indentation, not just {status, replacements}.
 It is show-not-judge (numbered lines only — no syntax check or validity verdict), language-agnostic (pure line slicing), and bounded (capped height).
 For replace_all it shows the first changed region; the count is in replacements.

-The coarse file execution backend (not phase-emittable)
+The coarse file execution backend (not LLM-emittable)

 • the shared execution backend the fine handlers delegate to, and